jjenkov/javafx-examples/README.md

 For now the examples are tested with Java 14 and JavaFX 14 (yes, 15 + 15 are latest - will update soon!).

 ## Running the Examples
-There are 3 option to run the examples.
+There are 3 options to run the examples.

 - Using your IDE (IntelliJ IDEA / Eclipse / Netbeans)
 - Using Maven - passing main class to run on the command line